 Is My Horse Telepathic?

-If you’re lucky, you will have had a horse that seemed to anticipate what you wanted before you asked for it.
-If you’re super lucky, or you’ve spent enough money, or worked years for it, you might have one that does that for everybody.
-These are usually referred to as 'educated'.
+If you’re lucky, you might have had a horse that seems to anticipate your needs before you even ask.
+If you’re exceptionally fortunate, or if you’ve invested considerable time and resources, you may have one that does this for everyone.
+These horses are often referred to as 'educated'.

-While mainstream science remains cautious about claims of telepathy, there’s no denying the depth of horse-human communication.
-Horses are masters of subtle cues, emotional attunement, and non-verbal feedback.
-What some call telepathy may also be a sophisticated dance of body language, intention, and trust.
+While mainstream science remains cautious about claims of telepathy, the depth of horse-human communication is undeniable.
+Horses excel at reading subtle cues, emotional states, and non-verbal feedback.
+What some interpret as telepathy may actually be a sophisticated interplay of body language, intention, and trust.

-In the early 1900s in Elberfeld, Germany, businessman and animal enthusiast Karl Krall trained several horses—most famously Muhamed, Zarif, and Berto—to perform feats that seemed to defy belief:
+In the early 1900s, in Elberfeld, Germany, businessman and animal enthusiast Karl Krall trained several horses—most famously Muhamed, Zarif, and Berto—to perform astonishing feats that seemed almost unbelievable:

 Reading and spelling using hoof taps